 The Rules and Activity tabs are still under development.
 Essentially, the former will reveal all the unique searches a user performs (however, we are working on expanding its functionality and features).

 And the latter will track those records recently added (the near future will see it track removed records as well).

-There is much more to come from our innovative ASR product, however, we’ve been really excited to show you what our engineering team has been doing for the past few months.
+There is much more to come from our innovative ASI product, however, we’ve been really excited to show you what our engineering team has been doing for the past few months.